Distribution Manager Jobs in USA with Visa Sponsorship

 Target employers with established immigration programs

 Large retailers, e-commerce companies, and third-party logistics providers sponsor distribution managers regularly.
-These employers have dedicated HR and legal teams that handle H-1B and EB-3 filings as standard practice, reducing friction in the sponsorship process.
+These employers have dedicated HR and legal teams that handle H-1B visa and EB-3 filings as standard practice, reducing friction in the sponsorship process.

 Position your degree as a requirement, not a preference